 The Start-Up sequence discussed in this application note uses CCLK for the purposes of synchronization.
 This option is known as "CCLK_SYNC".
-The customary default BitGen settings are the most practical ones, since DONE goes High in C1, disconnecting the data source to avoid any contention, after which the I/Os go active and the GSR is released in C2, ensuring stable internal conditions.
+The customary default BitGen settings are the most practical ones, since DONE goes High in C1 (disconnecting the configuration data source to avoid any contention) after which the I/Os go active and the GSR is released in C2 (ensuring stable internal conditions).
 The CCLK is used to measure out the four start-up cycles.
-This application note only considers the default option.
+This application note assumes the default options.